igorkll/syslbuild/README.md

             "chmod": [
                 // allows you to change access rights in the filesystem
                 // first, specify the path to the object, then the new access rights (symbolic entry option is supported) and then a recursion flag if needed
-                ["/home/MY EMPTY DIR", "1777", false] //let's say I want it to be a shared folder ],
+                ["/home/MY EMPTY DIR", "1777", false], //let's say I want it to be a shared folder

+                // you can change the access rights to the root directory.
+                ["/", "0755", false]
+            ],

             "chown": [
-                ["/home/MY EMPTY DIR", 0, 0, false]
+                // you can change the owner/group to the root directory ["/", 0, 0, false]
             ],

             "delete": [